 Thailand (Association country)

 Since 2008, Thailand has also contributed to IEA activities, focusing on energy technologies.
 Under the auspices of the IEA International Low-Carbon Energy Technology Platform, Thailand and the IEA have organised several joint workshops focusing on biofuels and bioenergy.
-In addition, entities from Thailand have joined three IEA Technology Collaboration Programmes, focusing on renewables (Photovoltaic Power Systems), coal-fired power generation (the Clean Coal Centre), and transport (Advanced Motor Fuels).
+In addition, entities from Thailand have joined a number of IEA Technology Collaboration Programmes, focusing on renewables (Photovoltaic Power Systems), coal-fired power generation (the Clean Coal Centre) and transport (Advanced Motor Fuels).

 Photo: © Shutterstock.com